aaron-grau/curic/full-stack-project/readings/using-trello.md

 Add your project manager to your board so they can access it.

+When you are finished, you should have something [like this][sample].

 ## Working with your Project Manager

 The goal is to complete all 7 key MVP features and ideally finish some bonus